Cougar mauls 9-year-old playing hide-and-seek in Washington state

 “It just happened so quickly that there’s nothing that she could have done to prevent it,” said Staci Lehman, with the Washington Department of Fish and Wildlife.

-The wildlife agency says Lily was released from the intensive care unit Monday and remains hospitalized in stable condition.
+The wildlife agency said Lily was released from the intensive care unit Monday and remains hospitalized in stable condition.
 The young male cougar that attacked her was killed.